Social information processing (theory): Application in leadership

 SIP has become more prominent in today's society with the addition of using computers for online communication.
 This is also apparent in the area of leadership and remote work.
 Paul E. Madlock from Texas A&M International University has conducted a variety of researches in organizational communication, where he also implemented the ideas of Walther into some of his work.
 In his article titled "The Influence of Supervisors' Leadership Style on Telecommuters", he talks about the most effective style of leadership in today's Digital Age, which is focused on the use of technology.
 SIP can be related to the style and content of the message, as well as the timing that the message is presented, whether that be synchronously or asynchronously.
 In this study, Madlock got organizations that utilize remote workers to fill out a survey based on their job satisfaction and the satisfaction that they feel when leadership is communicated through a computer, whether that be something like Skype, Instant Messaging, cell phones, email and via voice.
 Employees were able to develop a better connection with their leadership team if it was task orientated and the information was presented in a realistic format that represented who they were, as opposed to a fake personality.

+In addition to online communication, SIP is commonly displayed in physical workplaces, as show by LMXD (Leader member exchange differentiation), which is a relationship that can develop between leaders and subordinates based on a subordinate's overall contributions to a workplace.
+LMX (high quality leader member exchange) suggests that these relationships are formed when there is a sense of respect between leaders and subordinates, suggesting a lower power distance.
+Since workplaces can get quite busy, often times employers cannot form these kinds of relationships with every single employee, so it may seem that certain employees are favored over others.
+The differentiation in these relationships can have negative effects on the workplace.
+One of these negative effects is knowledge hiding, which is when an employee or employees deliberately hide information that could benefit others, and this is often done out of spite.

+Zhang, Yong, and Hao conducted a study on knowledge hiding to understand how team climates can change under certain circumstances, particularly when a supervisor seems to prioritize a bottom-line mentality.
+Prioritizing a bottom-line mentality can make a workplace more competitive, as it can seem to the employees that their needs don't matter as much.
+The study ultimately found that a bottom-line mentality has a strong effect towards employee knowledge hiding.